RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/making-custom-hud.md

 format=%.2f MPH
 ```

-Now you have the basics of the layouteditor, move on to more advanced readouts.
+Now you have the basics of the layout editor, move on to more advanced readouts.
 Let's now create a simple speedo gauge:

+!!! important
-**IMPORTANT:** Put your graphics into the YourMedia sub folder, so the editor can use it.
+	Put your graphics into the YourMedia sub folder, so the editor can use it.

 1. Open the layout editor.
 2. Add an ImageBox in the same way that you added a TextBox in the first part of this quickstart.